ghoomfrog/cobblestone/cobblestone.md

 # Transtribution

-Transtribution is the magical act of modifying traits in things, except the user's mana.
+Transtribution is the magical act of modifying traits in things in the world, except the user's mana.
 For example, one can transtribute mana to warm up the room by 20T, to heal themselves by 40 STR, to cast a 20L light, or to create a creature with 25 STR initially.
 &nbsp;
 The latter example is how one "summons" a creature: by slowly transtributing to its traits, one transtribution per round.
 The creature must still be charmed to obey orders though.